openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/detection/roi-align-rotated-14.rst

 **Detailed description**: `Reference <https://arxiv.org/abs/1703.06870>`__.

-*ROIAlignROtated* performs the following for each Region of Interest (ROI) for each input feature map:
+*ROIAlignRotated* performs the following for each Region of Interest (ROI) for each input feature map:

 1. Multiply box coordinates with *spatial_scale* to produce box coordinates relative to the input feature map size based on *aligned_mode* attribute.
 2. Divide the box into bins according to the *sampling_ratio* attribute.